gloflow/gloflow/README.md

-With the structure of the code its is attempted to maintain a single style across languages (Go,Python,Typescript) - to make code across these languages be structured in a similar way.
-The focus is on basic functional principles (of pure functions, high-level functions, closures).
-Functions should receive all the state via their arguments, state that they need to work with.
-Object orientation (objects holding state and methods operating on that state internally) is avoided as much as possible (even though it is the default idiomatic style of Go).
-Without a purer functional language, this functional orientation is a goal to strive towards - hence the aim is to make the code even more so in the future (remove state/variable mutation that exists in various places).
+A single style is maintained across languages used in the implementation (**Go**,**Python**,**Typescript**) - even though the languages are different enough from each other.
+The focus is on basic functional language principles (of pure functions, high-level functions, closures).
+Functions should receive all the state that they operate on via their arguments (other then functions that work with external state - DB or external queries).
+Object orientation (objects holding state and methods operating on that state internally) is avoided as much as possible (even though it is the default idiomatic style of Go and Python).
+State/variable mutation still exists in various places, but the aim is to keep it to a minimum (constant runtime values would be a welcome feature in Go and Python).